 Requesting an External Speaker

 In order to request an external speaker, fill in the External Speaker Request Form.

-In most cases we aim to process these forms in 5 working days, but it can take longer in certain circumstances including exceptionally busy periods, university holidays and if the speaker requires further scrutiny by the Union and/or UCL.
+In most cases we aim to process these forms in 5 working days, but it can take longer in certain circumstances including exceptionally busy periods, university holidays or if the speaker requires further scrutiny by the Union and/or UCL.

-Extraordinary External Speaker Approval Procedure
+Extraordinary External Speaker Requests